samuelrusterucci/erose/README.md

 ## Overview

 `erose` is a Python package that automatically searches for dwarf galaxies in stellar catalogues.
-It requires minimal inputs:
+It requires minimal inputs, namely:

-- star positions
+- stellar positions
-- star magnitudes (and their uncertainties)
+- stellar magnitudes and their uncertainties
-- empirical or theoritical isochrone
+- an empirical or theoretical isochrone

-and can process surveys such as DES on a current laptop in less than a day.
+and can then process surveys such as UNIONS/DES/Euclid... on a standard laptop in less than a day.

 ## Installation